syl20bnr/spacemacs-elpa-mirror/melpa/req-package-readme.txt

   `req-package' supports extensible package providers system.
 This is alternative to `:ensure' keyword in `use-package'.
-Use `:loader' keyword with `:el-get', `:elpa', `:build-in' or `:path' value.
+Use `:loader' keyword with `:el-get', `:elpa', `:built-in' or `:path' value.
 Extend `req-package-providers-map' if you want to introduce new provider.
   Tweak provider priorities using `req-package-providers-priority' map.